-The Parties consider it important that employees are and remain employable in the long term.
-This means remaining suitable (competent, properly trained), healthy and vital (energetic) for work.
-In their own job or in another job, within or outside their own company or industry.
+The parties therefore think it is it important that employees are and remain employable in the long term.
+This means remaining suitable (competent, properly trained), healthy and vital (energetic) for work, now and in the future.
+And all this in their own job or in another job, within or outside their own company or industry.